algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 ## Out of scope

-The binding will not be compatible with the version of the engine that are not available on the github repository.
+The binding will not be compatible with the version of the engine that are not available on the GitHub repository.

 It can not be fully compatible with the older versions of the engine.